h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 ## Request and Response Authenticator fields

 As packets are no longer signed with MD5, the Request and Response Authenticator fields MUST NOT be calculated as described in any previous RADIUS specification.
-That 16-octet portion of the packet header is now repurposed into two logical subfields, as given below:
+That 16-octet portion of the packet header is now repurposed into three logical subfields, as given below:

 * 4 octets of opaque Token used to match requests and responses,

+* 1 octet of Flags

 * 12 octets of Reserved.